MicrosoftDocs/quantum-docs/articles/install-azure-quantum-sdk-python.md

 # Submit quantum circuits to IonQ and Honeywell with Python

-Learn how to install the Azure Quantum SDK for Python and submit basic Quantum Computing circuits to Azure Quantum.
+Learn how to install the Azure Quantum SDK for Python and submit basic Quantum circuits to Azure Quantum.
+For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).

 ## Install the `azure-quantum` Python package